 Restrictions on capacity

-Those responsible for places of worship should ensure that they only reopen to their communities for individual or congregational acts of worship and ceremonies to mark life events if it is safe to do so and in compliance with this guidance.
-It is their responsibility to put in place measures that will allow them to safely reopen.
+Those responsible for places of worship should ensure that they only open to their communities for individual or congregational acts of worship and ceremonies to mark life events if it is safe to do so and in compliance with this guidance.
+It is their responsibility to put in place measures that will allow them to safely open.

 Restrictions must be set by those responsible for the place of worship to limit the number of people permitted to enter at any one time, so that a safe distance of at least 2 metres can be maintained between individuals from different household groups.
-Determination of capacity should take into account total floor space and likely ‘pinch points’ and busy areas, the building design and layout, and the availability of staff/volunteers to help manage attendance.
+This is known as the “physical distance based capacity”.
+The assessment should take into account total floor space and likely ‘pinch points’ and busy areas, and the building design and layout.
+The availability of staff/volunteers to help manage attendance should also be considered.
+Further guidance on calculating physical distance based capacity is available.

 In all cases, a risk assessment should be carried out to identify points of high risk in the building and any mitigating action.